Dedualizing complexes and MGM duality: Introduction

-So let $V$ be a $k$\+vector space and $\fF=\Hom_k(\D,V)$ be the free left $\D$\+contramodule generated by~$V$; then one has $\B^\bu\ocn_\D^\boL\fF=\B^\bu\ocn_\D\fF=\B^\bu\ot_kV$.
-By the condition~(iii) together with Lemma~\ref{finitely-cogenerated-cofree-complex}, there exists a bounded below complex of finitely cogenerated cofree left $\C$\+comodules $\J^\bu$ together with a quasi-isomorphism of complexes of left $\C$\+comodules $\B^\bu\rarrow\J^\bu$.
+So let $X$ be a set and $F=\fR[[X]]$ be the $I$\+contramodule $R$\+module generated by~$X$; then one has $B^\bu\ot_R^\boL F = B^\bu\ot_RF= B^\bu[X]$.
+According to the condition~(iii) together with Lemma~\ref{finitely-cogenerated-cofree-complex}, there exists a bounded below complex of finitely cogenerated cofree $I$\+torsion $R$\+modules $E^\bu$ together with a quasi-isomorphism of complexes of $I$\+torsion $R$\+modules $B^\bu\rarrow E^\bu$.
 We have to check that the natural map